openzipkin-attic/docker-zipkin/README.md

     $ docker-compose -f docker-compose.yml -f docker-compose-elasticsearch.yml up

-#### Elasticsearch 5 and Host setup
+#### Elasticsearch 5+ and Host setup

-The `docker-elasticsearch5` image is [more strict](https://github.com/docker-library/docs/tree/master/elasticsearch#host-setup) about virtual memory.
+The `zipkin-elasticsearch5` and `zipkin-elasticsearch6` images are [more strict](https://github.com/docker-library/docs/tree/master/elasticsearch#host-setup) about virtual memory.
 You will need to adjust accordingly (especially if you notice elasticsearch crash!)

 ```bash
 # If docker is running on your host machine, adjust the kernel setting directly